crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 ```shell
 sudo apt-get install visualvm
 ```

+As a Java engineer, you must have a high degree of comfort with VisualVM.

 VisualVM is itself a Java program written in Swing.

-VisualVM is trivial to download and run even without an install.
+VisualVM is trivial to download, run and use.

 ### VisualVM Threading Display Tab

 VisualVM has a tab to display the threads in the JVM.
-The tab is named "Threads", which is not the first tab you see when you start VisualVM.
-When you click the "Threads" tab, you can observe how VisualVM views threads while they are running.
+The tab is named "Threads".  ("Overview"  is the first tab you see when you start VisualVM.)

+This "Threads" tab,
+shows the VisualVM thread information while threads are running.

-To generate this "Threads" tab, Visual VM interrogates the state of the threads once every second using
+Visual VM interrogates
+the state of the threads once every second using
 [JMX (Java Management Extensions)](https://www.oracle.com/technical-resources/articles/javase/jmx.html) Using the information from the JMX calls, VisualVM